tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 To do this, the client performs a lookup of https://\<DoH Server\>/.well-known/pvd, requesting a media type of “application/pvd+json”.

-If the retrieved JSON contains a "dnsZones" array, the client SHOULD perform an NS2 lookup of each of the listed zones on the DoH server and validate that the DoH server is a designated server for the domain; and if it is, add the domain to the local configuration.
+If the retrieved JSON contains a "dnsZones" array, the client SHOULD perform an DOHNS lookup of each of the listed zones on the DoH server and validate that the DoH server is a designated server for the domain; and if it is, add the domain to the local configuration.